 This is part of the Total Usability Series that was originally published in 2007.
 A decade later, usability is more important than ever, so we are revisiting this series and updating all of the articles.
 This post was updated 12/28/2017.

 As more and more users gain access to the web, it becomes increasingly important to ensure that your website is accessible to all, not just a few.
 Just as businesses must comply with the American Disabilities Act to ensure proper access to customers with disabilities, businesses should do all they can to make their websites accessible to all users regardless of the means in which they access the site.

-And of course not all accessibility issues involve meeting the needs of the disabled.
-What must be considered is the growing number of users that now access websites through non-traditional means, whether it be mobile phones or with images turned off.
+And of course, not all website accessibility issues involve meeting the needs of the disabled.
+What must be considered is the growing number of users that now access website on mobile phones, tablets, etc., or with images turned off.
 These users can still be your target audience, and ensuring your site can be used through alternate avenues is essential to capturing that audience.

-Use your Cascading style sheets (CSS) to set all the default colors, font sizes, and text alignment of the site.
+- Page defaults.
+Use your Cascading Style Sheets (CSS) to set all the default colors, font sizes, and text alignment of the site.
 Different browsers use their own defaults for any of these, and failure to set them to your preference may cause your site to look quite different than intended in different browsers.

-Site should use relative, rather than absolute, font sizing.
+- Readable fonts.
+The text on your website should be large enough to be read by most users, in a font that is easy to read online, and with enough space between lines and paragraphs to make it readable.
+Beyond that, your site should use relative, rather than absolute, font sizing.
 Relative sizing allows visitors to resize the font to their preference.
-You lose some control over how the page appears, but it is better to lose a little control than to lose the visitor all together because the font is too difficult to read.
+You lose some control over how the page appears, but it is better to lose a little control than to lose the visitor altogether because the font is too difficult to read.

 These are just a few quick accessibility issues that should be adhered to.
-While most users are still using traditional browsers, mobile phones are becoming more widely used for web surfing.
-Designing your site with accessibility in mind assures that it scales properly for different browsers, mobile phones, screen readers, etc. By doing this you’ll capture more of your target audience.
+Designing your site with accessibility in mind assures that your content can be consumed regardless of browser, device, or physical limitations.
+By doing this you’ll capture more of your target audience.